rattaroaz/DKSKOfficial/readme.md

 Sales:
-List of all files from "Accounts Receivable" *** - to include paid and unpaid files able to sort files by company, property, supervisor, manager, work order Search from Date and End date refer to the "Invoice Date" After the Price column, there should be a viewable only checkbox for "Paid."
+List of all files from "Accounts Receivable" *** - to include paid and unpaid files able to sort files by company, property, manager, work order Search from Date and End date refer to the "Invoice Date" After the Price column, there should be a viewable only checkbox for "Paid."
 Clicking on a row should open up details of the file.
 Can then choose to go Back, Download to pdf, Download to Excel